HomeTools & UtilitiesBrowser Apps for Android

 3. Google Chrome

 Chrome is the default for good reason.
-Sync across devices is seamless, pages render quickly, and the latest builds finally feel lighter on memory than they used to.
+Sync across devices works without fuss, pages render quickly, and the latest builds finally feel lighter on memory than they used to.
 We leaned on the built in translation and the handy tab groups during testing.
-Privacy controls have improved, though you still trade more data to Google than the alternatives on this list.
+Privacy controls have improved, though you still trade more data to Google than the alternatives on this list, and there is still no extension support on the phone.

 4. Microsoft Edge